-Mandatory - General/ Federal/ Department Name Division Name Program Name Description FTE Mandatory - Specific/ Discretionary State/ Local Authority Minimum Quantifiable Level of Service Required by Authority Funding Source Community Support Services Administration Administration Provides organizational leadership to the department in the areas of budget and finance, human resources, program development, performance management and quality improvement.
-Provides departmental oversight in the areas of strategic planning, data management, technology, contracts, purchasing, communications, public relations, inter-governmental relations, legislative affairs and emergency management, (ESF 6, 11).
+Department Name Division Name Program Name Description FTE Mandatory - General/ Mandatory - Specific/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Service Required by Authority Funding Source Community Support Services Administration Administration Provides organizational leadership to the department in the areas of budget and finance, human resources, program development, performance management and quality improvement.
+Provides departmental oversight in the areas of strategic planning, data management, technology, contracts, procurement, communications, public relations, intergovernmental relations, legislative affairs and emergency management, (ESF 6, 11).
 Directs and monitors the delivery of services to the citizens of Alachua County, as prescribed in the Health and Human Services Master Plan and BoCC's Guiding Vision.
 Serves as liaison to the Public Health Department and Medical Examiner's Office.
 Division Directors and Program Managers report directly to Department Director and two Assistant Directors.
-3 Discretionary N/A N/A N/A 100% General Fund Community Support Services Administration Children's Trust - transition Community Support Services is in the process of transferring these duties to the new Children's Trust.
-AT Discretionary N/A N/A N/A 100% General Fund Community Support Services Administration Fiscal Provide fiscal technical support to the Department and its Divisions under the direction of OMB.
-This includes purchasing, payroll, budget development and monitoring.
-This program is responsible for accounts receivables, payables, invoices, grants management, inventory control, interdepartmental billings, budget transfers and amendments, order and purchase office supplies and provides oversight of department service contracts.
-3 Discretionary N/A N/A N/A 100% General Fund Community Support Services Administration Office Support Responsible for Customer Service, Human Resources Management, Data Management and Information Technology for the Department.
+3 Discretionary N/A N/A N/A 100% General Fund Community Support Services Administration Children's Trust - transition Community Support Services supporting the establishment of the new and independent Children's Trust of Alachua County.
+AT Discretionary N/A N/A N/A 100% General Fund Community Support Services Administration Office Support Responsible for Customer Service, Human Resources Management, Data Management and Information Technology for the Department.
 Provides administrative, grant oversight and facilities support to the Department Divisions; manages building utilization for staff and citizens; serves as liaison to County Departments, and teams; processes BoCC agenda items, grants and contracts for signature.
-4.5 Discretionary N/A N/A N/A 100% General Fund Community Support Services Administration Medicaid State mandated County cost share for inpatient hospital and nursing home care for residents of Alachua County who are Medicaid recipients.
+3.5 Discretionary N/A N/A N/A 100% General Fund Community Support Services Administration Medicaid State mandated County cost share for inpatient hospital and nursing home care for residents of Alachua County who are Medicaid recipients.
 AT Mandatory - Specific State FS Chapter 409.915 LAW: F.S.
 409.915 County contributions to Medicaid.-Although the state is responsible for the full portion of the state share of the matching funds required for the Medicaid program, the state shall charge the counties an annual contribution in order to acquire a certain portion of these funds.
 Letter received annually in June advising Medicaid charges for next State Fiscal Year.
 COUNTY: The County complies with the Florida Statute.
-Community Support Services Administration Medical Examiner State mandated service that conducts autopsies, investigates cause of death and approves all cremations for those who die in Alachua County.
-This mandated service historically exceeds the budgeted amount due to the indeterminate nature of forecasting deaths requiring autopsies.
-AT Mandatory - Specific State FS Chapter 406.08 LAW: Per FS Chapter 406.08(1) "Fees, salaries, and expenses may be paid from the general funds or any other funds under the control of the board of county commissioners.
+100% General Fund Community Support Services Administration Medical Examiner State mandated service that conducts autopsies, investigates cause of death and approves all cremations for those who die in Alachua County.
+This mandated service historically exceeds the budgeted amount, due to the indeterminate nature of forecasting deaths requiring autopsies.
+AT Mandatory - Specific State FS Chapter 406.08 LAW: Per FS Chapter 406.08(1) "Fees, salaries, and expenses may be paid from the general funds or any other funds under the control of the Board of County Commissioners.
 The district medical examiner shall submit an annual budget to the board of county commissioners."
 COUNTY: The County complies with the Florida Statute.
+100% General Fund

-Community Support Services Administration MTPO/MVT Provides payment for transportation of disadvantaged citizens in the unincorporated area of Alachua County and participants in the Foster Grandparent Program.
+Department Name Division Name Program Name Description FTE Mandatory - General/ Mandatory - Specific/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Service Required by Authority Funding Source Community Support Services Administration MTPO/MVT Provides payment for transportation of disadvantaged citizens in the unincorporated area of Alachua County and participants in the Foster Grandparent Program.
 Provides transportation to FGP volunteers that is used as match for the FGP Grant.
 AT Mandatory - Specific State FS 163.3174 LAW: Requirements of Florida community planning legislation.
 COUNTY: The County complies with the legislation.
 94% MSTU and 6% FGP Grant